Airbnb Girls Trip

 Learnings

 The complexity of this shot taught me valuable lessons about guiding the viewer's eye and ensuring that the most important elements are noticed.
-Through numerous iterations, I discovered how subtle adjustments in timing and the scale of motion can either enhance or detract from a project's purpose.
+Through numerous iterations, I discovered how subtle adjustments in the timing and scale of motion can either enhance or detract from a project's purpose.

 Motion Study- Match Cuts and Morphs